Program Requirements

 The Honors Thesis

-Arts & Sciences mathematics majors who want to be candidates for Latin Honors, High Distinction, or Highest Distinction must complete an honors thesis.
-Writing an honors thesis involves a considerable amount of independent work, reading, creating mathematics, writing a paper that meets acceptable professional standards, and making an oral presentation of the results.
+Arts & Sciences Mathematics and Economics majors who want to be candidates for Latin Honors, High Distinction, or Highest Distinction must complete an honors thesis.
+Writing an honors thesis involves a considerable amount of independent work, reading, writing a paper that meets acceptable professional standards, and making an oral presentation of the results.

 Types of Projects